Meteorites

 Meteorites stand out against the snow and ice background of Antarctica.

-Most meteorites are pieces of asteroids, but a few are from the Moon.
-A select few, the Shergotty-Nakhla-Chassigny (SNC) meteorites, may be from Mars.
+Most (about 99.8%) meteorites are pieces of asteroids, but 143 (at the time of writing) are from the Moon.
+A select few (125 at the time of writing), the Shergotty-Nakhla-Chassigny (SNC) meteorites, may be from Mars.
 The relative abundances of magnesium and heavy nitrogen (N-15) gases trapped inside the SNC meteorites is similar to the martian atmosphere as measured by the Viking landers and unlike any meteorites from the asteroids or Moon.
 Also, the isotope ratios of argon and xenon gas trapped in the meteorites most closely resemble the martian atmosphere and are different than the typical meteorite.
 The analysis of the soil and rocks by the Mars Pathfinder confirm this.

 SNC meteorite (EETA 79001)